-- ID enter an identification number for a user. - Start Date set a beginning date that the user can obtain authorization via the BioStar system. - Expiry Date set a date that the user's account will expire (you can also specify the hour that the account will expire). - Title select a title for the user (Guest, President, Director, General Manager, Chief, Assistant Manager, or custom title). - Mobile enter a mobile telephone number for a user. - Genders select a user's gender. - Date of Birth select a user's date of birth from the drop-down calendar.
+- ID enter an identification number for a user. - Start Date set a beginning date that the user can obtain authorization via the BioStar system. - Expiry Date set a date that the user's account will expire (you can also specify the hour that the account will expire). - Private Auth Mode set the authorization method for the user (Device Default, Fingerprint, Fingerprint + Password, Card Only, Card + Fingerprint, Card + Password, Card + Fingerprint + Password, ID + Fingerprint, ID + Password, ID + Fingerprint + Password).
+If you set the method to "Device Default," the authentication mode will be determined by operation mode settings of the device. - Title select a title for the user (Guest, President, Director, General Manager, Chief, Assistant Manager, or custom title). - Mobile enter a mobile telephone number for a user. - Genders select a user's gender. - Date of Birth select a user's date of birth from the drop-down calendar.